G1ANT-Robot/G1ANT.Manual/g1ant-language/common-arguments.md

 G1ANT.Robot **will open** notepad.

-## result
+## errorresult

 ### Syntax:

-Argument `result` lets us choose the name of a variable which will store the command's output.
+Argument `errorresult` lets us choose the name of a variable which will store the command's output.
 Variable name should be preceded by ♥.

 **Example 1:**